 Stability of Institutions

-Oman is a highly centralized sultanate.
+Oman is a highly centralized regime.
 There are no inherently democratic institutions in the country.
-Those that do exist, such as municipal councils and the Majlis al-Shura, do not possess the independence to unilaterally put the interests of the constituents they represent into legislation, regulation or policy without interference from the central regime.
+Municipal councils and the Majlis al-Shura lack the independence to unilaterally advance the interests of their constituents through legislation, regulation or policy without interference from the central regime.

-The new Council of Oman Law, which was promulgated in January 2021, further restricts the already largely consultative role of the bicameral institution.
+The 2021 Council of Oman Law further restricts the already largely consultative role of the bicameral institution.
 The Council of Oman can propose laws, which must be referred to the Council of Ministers, but the latter has the right to reject them.
-Draft legislation prepared by the Council of Ministers should be referred to the Council of Oman (for approval or amendment only) before being submitted to the ruler for promulgation.
-Laws “which the public interest requires” must be submitted directly to the sultan by the Council of Ministers, and the Majlis al-Shura is permitted only to provide recommendations (which the Council of Ministers is free to ignore) concerning development projects and the annual state budget.
+Laws “which the public interest requires” must be submitted directly to the sultan by the Council of Ministers, and the Majlis al-Shura is permitted only to provide recommendations – which the Council of Ministers is free to ignore – concerning development projects and the annual state budget.
+In January 2025, the Council of Oman approved a draft law on personal income tax.
+However, whether the law is passed or not lies entirely at the discretion of the sultan, who holds the sole authority to ratify and promulgate legislation.

-Likewise, the new Municipal Councils Law, issued by sultan’s decree in November 2020, confirms that municipal councils primarily serve as a means to gather opinions and only possess advisory powers.
-They can provide suggestions and recommendations on the development of systems and municipal services in the governorate (e.g., infrastructure, health care, environment and local taxes), but they do not have the authority to make a final decision on these matters.
+Likewise, the 2020 Municipal Councils Law issued by royal decree confirms that municipal councils possess only advisory powers.
+They can provide suggestions and recommendations on the development of services in the governorate – such as infrastructure, health care, environment and local taxes – but they do not have the authority to make a final decision on these matters.

 Performance of democratic institutions

-There is widespread popular support within Oman for an empowered Majlis al-Shura.
-This support was evident in May 2021 when Omanis took to the streets calling, among other demands, for the granting of legislative powers to the elected Council of Oman’s lower chamber.
-However, since ascending to the throne in 2020, Sultan Haitham bin Tariq appears to be as unwilling as his predecessor, Qaboos, to empower the sultanate’s partially democratic institutions.
+There is widespread popular support in Oman for an empowered Majlis al-Shura.
+This support was evident in May 2021 when Omanis took to the streets, calling, among other demands, for the granting of legislative powers to the elected lower chamber of the Council of Oman.
+However, Sultan Haitham bin Tariq appears to be as unwilling as his predecessor Qaboos to empower the sultanate’s partially democratic institutions.

-Sultan Haitham has relinquished a number of ministerial portfolios (foreign affairs and finance) and the position of head of the country’s central bank.
-However, unlike Qaboos, who had largely excluded his family from office, Haitham has appointed close relatives to key positions.
-In January 2021, Haitham promulgated the new Basic Law by sultan’s decree.
-The major contribution of the new text, which is substantially similar to the 1996 Basic Law, relates to the creation of the position of crown prince (Article 7) and the succession process.
-The principle of male primogeniture has been codified into law, ensuring Haitham’s elder son will succeed him.
-Coupled with the appointment of Al Said members in key positions, this marks the further concentration of power in Haitham’s close family circle.
+Sultan Haitham has relinquished several ministerial portfolios – foreign affairs and finance – as well as the position of head of the country’s central bank.
+However, unlike Qaboos, who largely excluded his family from office, Haitham has appointed close relatives to key positions.
+Along with the creation of the position of crown prince (Article 7), established by the Basic Law enacted in 2021, the principle of male primogeniture has been codified into law, ensuring Haitham’s elder son, Theyazin – who is culture, sports and youth minister and the third-most senior member of the cabinet – will succeed him.
+Coupled with the appointment of brothers and paternal cousins of the sultan to influential positions, this marks a further concentration of power in Haitham’s close family circle.

 Commitment to democratic institutions